AlvinQA/autogram/README.md

 This project will add people to your instagram, like their posts regularly, then unfollow them if the jerks don't like you back.
 What kind of jerks wouldn't like you back?!
+You are an ANGEL!

-It will also comment on every x post (set by the user in the properties file) with whatever comments you add in your comments file.
+It will also comment on every x post (set by the user in the properties file) with whatever comments you add in your comments file, eventually, maybe.
+I haven't decided yet.

 Or whatever.